 Polarizing filters that are either at a set light reduction or a variable polarizing filter can help bring out details on bright objects like the moon and planets.
 Anytime the moon is more than 1/4 it can be blinding to look at in a telescope and a polarizing filter knocks down the light levels and also removes light waves that are no parallel which enhances contrast and detail.
 The benefit of a variable polarizer is that you can get the benefits of polarization while reducing the loss of light which is useful with planets.

-Solar filters can be used to use your telescope to look at the sun.
-Be sure to follow the instructions and if they are damaged in anyway, do use them.
-Looking at the sun through a scope with a damaged filter can lead to immediate retinal damage or blindness.
+Solar filters can be used in order to look at the sun with your telescope.
+Be sure to follow the instructions and if the filter is damaged in any way, do not use them.
+Looking at the sun through a scope with a damaged filter will lead to immediate retinal damage or blindness.
+Do not observe or look at the sun unless you know what you are doing.

 Viewing Aids